This Week in Petroleum History: May 5 – 11

 May 11, 1880 – Dresser patents Oil Well Device

 Solomon R. Dresser of Bradford, Pennsylvania, patented a rubber “packer” for sealing downhole pressure in wells.
-The technology behind the patent (no. 227419) helped confine gas, “which enters the well from the lower rocks and utilize its force or pressure to expel the oil from the well.”
+The technology behind the patent (no. 227419) helped confine gas, “which enters the well from the lower rocks and utilizes its force or pressure to expel the oil from the well.”

 S.R.
 Dresser 1880 patent drawing for well packer.